nodejs/node-core-utils/docs/git-node.md

 - threat model/documentation references used by the model
 - reasoning

+In manual prompt mode, the command asks before printing each report prompt and then asks whether to continue to the next report.
 Use `--no-validate-reports-confirm` for batch mode without the per-report prompts.
 Use `--validate-reports-limit=<n>` to test the flow against a smaller number of reports.

 #### LLM prompt and reasoning